The Best Hunting Binoculars Reviews and Buying Guide 2018

 Field of view should also be considered when picking out a pair of binoculars for hunting.
-Generally, wide angle is considered greater than 7 degrees, with 5-7 degrees being standard field of views.
-If you are curious to find out more on what magnification does to field of view, you can calculate the impact that magnification has on field of view at different distances using this formula.
+Generally, wide angle is considered greater than 7 degrees, with 5-7 degrees being the standard field of views.
+If you are curious to find out more about what magnification does to the field of view, you can calculate the impact that magnification has on the field of view at different distances using this formula.

 Overall, both 8×42 and 10×42 options are great general purpose binoculars for hunting.
 Here are some great options with these specifications that are favorites of hunters.

 Another thing you will have to consider is how much moisture the environment you will be in has.
 Consider waterproof binoculars if you are in anything more than dew or under an umbrella in a rain.
 Especially so if you are out in the elements hunting in austere conditions.

 If you wear eyeglasses, consider binoculars with a longer eye relief.
 Binoculars with less than a 15-millimeter eye relief could be a problem for you if you wear sunglasses as well.

 Coatings on the lenses will help the binocular retain brightness, as the light won’t bounce back.
 Fully multi-coated lenses are the best, but coatings are available in a variety of options, and you may not benefit in your use.

 Before we dig into the specifics and technical specifications, here’s a great video from hunter Ron Spomer about “How to Choose the Best Binocular for You.”

 Contrary to what many people believe, binoculars do not achieve their effect primarily by magnifying the subjects in their field of view.
 Rather, their primary function is to collect far more light from the subject than your eyes could ever admit and make it all available for your eyes.
 This function is especially important, considering the fact that most hunting goes on in low-light situations — early in the morning or late in the evening.